- From the Field

 "Our emphasis is on participant outcomes, and we have a high conviction on maintaining active allocations where we believe we can add significant value."

-While efficient passive market exposure is available in certain market segments, we feel that investment opportunities in a number of sectors could also be enhanced though our active management approach.
+While efficient passive market exposure is available in certain market segments, we feel that investment opportunities in a number of sectors could also be enhanced through our active management approach.
 We believe that passive options in emerging markets equities are less desirable, as they are generally viewed as largely inefficient markets and because some indexes may skew heavily toward concentration in a few countries.
 Our suite of target date solutions also maintains an allocation to real assets equities, which can enhance diversification and provide a potential hedge against inflation.
 In our view, the universe of passive investments does not offer an adequate alternative for this allocation.

 Conclusion